 How Math Masters Works

-Each year, over 5,500 fifth and sixth grade students gather at over 60 sites throughout Minnesota and western Wisconsin to compete as individuals and on teams.
+Each year, over 5,500 4th – 6th grade students gather at over 60 sites throughout Minnesota and western Wisconsin to compete as individuals and on teams.
 Competition sites are located throughout Minnesota, and in Wisconsin and Colorado.
-Sixth grade competitions are most often held in March, while fifth grade competitions typically occur in April.
+Sixth grade competitions are most often held in March, while 4th and 5th grade competitions typically occur in April.
 Each competition is the culmination of special preparation during which students work to improve math skills.

 * Teachers, coaches and parents select a competition and register their students.
 After registration is complete and payment received, a competition packet is sent to the coach.